 Incorporated in 1903, Englewood is a full-service city 20 minutes south of downtown Denver, where residents and businesses benefit from major transportation corridors and a central location.
 The city is known for its small-town charm and its proximity to a major metropolitan area.

-Englewood sits adjacent to two large reservoirs where visitors enjoy swimming, sailing, boating and water skiing.
-This community is also home to a well-designed recreation center, a skateboard park and several athletic fields.
-Meanwhile, hiking, skiing, camping and other forms of alpine recreation are just an hour's drive away in the Rocky Mountains.
+The city sits adjacent to Cherry Creek Reservoir, where visitors enjoy swimming, sailing, boating and water skiing.
+Englewood is also home to a well-designed recreation center, a skateboard park and several athletic fields.
+Meanwhile, hiking, skiing, camping and other forms of alpine recreation are just an hour's drive west.